hellicott/DesignPatterns/README.md

 #### When is it useful?
 It is often used when a constructor would require a lot of arguments, especially if they are of the same type.
-It is easy to forget the order in which you need to provide the arguments and it is also not very readable.
+It is easy to forget the order in which you need to provide the arguments, meaning it won't fail during compilation but you are likely to get a runtime error.
+It is also hard to understand when there are many arguments and you don't remember what they all are.

-When you have some parameters which are optional, this can add more complexity to a task as you may require additional constructors.
-The need for these is removed if you use the builder pattern
+Another situation is when you have some parameters which are optional, this can add more complexity to a task as you may require additional constructors.
+One way to solve this would be to have setters, but if they have a particular order or compulsory parameters then you could end up with an object which is only half constructed or constructed in an incompatible way.

 #### When is it *not* useful?
+One drawback of the builder pattern is that it adds a lot more code to the solution.
+Sometimes it just isn't necessary.
+However if you are writing code which is going to be read a lot by others and needs to be maintained I think is is worth it.

 [[Back To Top](#design-patterns)]
 ## Structural